 After a topic is successfully completed, you will be issued with a topic certificate with the relevant CPD time for that topic.
 Each topic certificate is valid for 2 years from the date of issue.

 A topic reflection document is also generated.

 In the main, they are derived from 4 UK-based diabetes competency frameworks namely:

 We recommend that you do not use an out-of-date internet browser such as Internet Explorer.

 CDEP will work on these versions, but as Microsoft no longer supports these versions the user experience may be poor.

 For the best user experience, please choose an internet browser such as:

 Core and intermediate levels are assessed by completion of a range of multiple choice quizzes; each competency is mapped to a series of questions;

-Higher levels of competency / skills (diabetes specialist, diabetes expert and diabetes consultant levels) will involve demonstration of a skill through case studies and other methods.
+Higher levels of competency / skills (diabetes specialist and diabetes expert) will involve demonstration of a skill through case studies and other methods.

 All levels are accumulative as per the Diabetes Competency Framework, so roles requiring a higher level of diabetes competencies will still need to complete the lower levels prior to embarking on these more advanced levels.